Raphael-Chen/The.road.of.revival.in.C.programs/Platform_dependence/Like_Unix/Figures.in.APUE.md

 | TERM        | •       | •             | •            | •             | •         | terminal type                                       |
 | TMPDIR      | •       | •             | •            | •             | •         | pathname of directory for creating temporary files  |
 | TZ          | •       | •             | •            | •             | •         | time zone information                               |

+### Figure 7.8.
+Support for various environment list functions

+### Figure 7.10.
+Stack frames after cmd_add has been called

+## 7.11. getrlimit and setrlimit Functions

+### Figure 7.15.
+Support for resource limits

+Every process has a set of resource limits, some of which can be queried and changed by the *getrlimit* and *setrlimit* functions.

+Three rules govern the changing of the resource limits.
+1. A process can change its soft limit to a value less than or equal to its hard limit.
+2. A process can lower its hard limit to a value greater than or equal to its soft limit.
+This lowering of the hard limit is irreversible for normal users.
+3. Only a superuser process can raise a hard limit.